aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 Gets the immediate parent of this node.

-If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is null.
+If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is  null .

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The immediate parent of this node.
-### getPlaceholder() {#getPlaceholder--}
+### getPlaceholder() {#getPlaceholder}
 ```
 public BuildingBlock getPlaceholder()
 ```

-Gets the [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping--) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText--) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText-boolean-) element is true.
-Can be null, meaning that the placeholder is not applicable for this Sdt.
+Gets the [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText-boolean) element is  true .
+Can be  null , meaning that the placeholder is not applicable for this Sdt.

 **Returns:**
-[BuildingBlock](../../com.aspose.words/buildingblock) - The [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping--) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText--) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText-boolean-) element is true.
+[BuildingBlock](../../com.aspose.words/buildingblock) - The [BuildingBlock](../../com.aspose.words/buildingblock) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttag\#isShowingPlaceholderText-boolean) element is  true .
-### getPlaceholderName() {#getPlaceholderName--}
+### getPlaceholderName() {#getPlaceholderName}
 ```
 public String getPlaceholderName()
 ```